 Gonorrhoea is a sexually transmitted disease that may cause urine to turn cloudy.
 Therefore, if you are experiencing any kind of pain while urinating or excessive vaginal discharge along with cloudy urine, there is a likelihood that you may be suffering from gonorrhoea.

 Preeclampsia is a condition that affects the kidney and liver and causes high blood pressure.
 This condition usually develops after the 20th week of pregnancy and in the beginning, you may not notice any symptoms.
 This is why you should go for regular check-ups and get your urine tested.
 The presence of protein in urine is a sign of developing preeclampsia.
-Along with protein, if you also notice that your urine is cloudy, it could be a sign of preeclampsia.
+If there is protein in your urine and it appears cloudy, it could be a sign of preeclampsia.

-Although kidney stones is rare, if you notice cloudy urine, it can be a sign of kidney stones.
+Sometimes, cloudy urine could be caused because of kidney stones.
 If you are dehydrated, you have more chances of developing kidney stones.

 Different Colours of Urine – What Do They Mean?

 The changes in the colour of the urine may be because of various reasons.
 Read on to know about the different colours of urine and the reasons for the same.